clubajax/base-component/README.md

 ## Description

-Use BaseComponent as a way to make developing with web components easier.
+Use BaseComponent as a way to make developing web components faster and easier.

 A good resource to learn about web components is [Google Developers](https://developers.google.com/web/fundamentals/getting-started/primers/customelements)